CodeReclaimers/neat-python/docs/module_summaries.rst

       :rtype: `function`
       :raises InvalidAggregationFunction: If the function is not known.

+      .. versionadded:: 0.91-config_work

     .. py:method:: __getitem__(index)

-      Present for compatibility with older programs that expect the aggregation functions to be in a `dict`.
-A wrapper for :py:meth:`get(index) <AggregationFunctionSet.get()>`.
+      Present for compatibility with older programs that expect the aggregation functions to be in a `dict <dictionary>`.
+A wrapper for
+      :py:meth:`get(index) <AggregationFunctionSet.get()>`.

       :param str index: The name of the function.